What are the best French-door fridges?

 What is a French-door fridge?

-French-door fridges have double doors that open outwards – you can open a single door at a time or both – to reveal wide shelves inside.
-They may have one or two large freezer drawers on the bottom, or another 'cupboard-style' freezer.
+French-door fridges have double doors that open outwards to reveal wide shelves inside.
+You can open a single door at a time, or both doors at the same time.
+They may have one or two large freezer drawers on the bottom, or another ‘cupboard-style’ freezer.

-They're typically larger than other types of fridge:
+French-door fridges are typically larger than other types:

 - Average width: 920–960mm